Editors: Heather Moore Roberson (Allegheny College) and Sarah Chinn (Hunter College, CUNY).

 • Service Learning or Community Engagement

-Submission and Timeline Please submit a 4,000-6,000 word manuscript to radicalteacher.library.pitt.edu by December 15th, 2020.
+Submission and Timeline Please submit a 4,000-6,000 word manuscript to radicalteacher.library.pitt.edu by March 1, 2021.
 Submissions must be written in 12- point font, and use a consistent citation format (e.g. MLA, APA, Chicago).
-Anticipated date of publication is Fall 2021.
+The anticipated date of publication is Fall 2021.